November 11, 2024

 I also utilize the help of a virtual assistant for social media scheduling, newsletter writing, research and another set of eyes on something I’ve written at times.

-When I look back at my weekly tracked hours, I’m often surprised at how few they are because when work in sometimes frequently interrupted and broken up into 15-minute increments, it feels like more time is spent working on something.
+When I look back at my weekly tracked hours using some of my favorite apps for freelancers, I’m often surprised at how few they are because when work in sometimes frequently interrupted and broken up into 15-minute increments, it feels like more time is spent working on something.
 Tracking my hours shows me how much I’m earning for each client per hour and whether it’s worth it in the long run.
 Discover the time-tracking app that made my apps for writers list.

 Time-tracking is also another one of my secrets of six-figure freelancing.

-If you’re a freelancer working with children at home, I’d love to read your tips in the comments!
+If you’re a freelance mom or freelance dad working with children at home, I’d love to read your tips in the comments!

 Leave a Reply